bodevalley/LUPT/scripts/sparky/readme.md

 Sparky is a one-stop shop for a lot of useful sysadmin and system hardening scripts, all written in-house just for Sparky.

 ## Modules

-#### Template 1 Title
-	This script will prompt for two inputs:
-		1. Input1 - Controls the value for function abc.
-(Optional)
-		2. Input2 - Required IP address of host

-	This script does A, B, and C.  Please keep in mind that while A and B are reversable, C is not.

 #### Static Ubuntu
 	This script will prompt for two inputs: